 It is one of Auckland's most important ecological waterways.
 Over the years it has fallen victim, like many other streams and creeks in the city, to the effects of polluted run-off from chemicals and fine sediments from surrounding homes, roads and industrial activities.

 In 2004 the Friends began a clean-up crusade.
 Today, 14 years later, they have planted more than 65,000 native species along its banks, removed huge amounts of noxious weeds and rubbish and begun to monitor water quality and pest levels.

 Their work is bearing fruit.
 Wendy John, one of the founders of the Friends, told Auckland Council's publication Our Auckland: "Now the kereru (native wood pigeon) are back and we see way less possums and rats."

-Their work has also led them to being named as one of three finalists in this year's River Stories category of the New Zealand River Awards – a category to mark the most interesting and compelling story of a person or group working to improve the health of a river.
+Their work has also led them to being named as the winner of last year's River Stories category of the New Zealand River Awards – a category to mark the most interesting and compelling story of a person or group working to improve the health of a river.
 The awards are run by the Cawthron Foundation.